-Monday Tuesday Wednesday Thursday Friday

-10:00 - 12:00 1:00 - 2:00 10:00 - 12:00 1:00 - 1:30 9:30 - 12:00

-Appointments are available for other times.
+Monday Tuesday Wednesday Thursday Friday 10:00 - 12:00 1:00 - 2:00 10:00 - 12:00 1:00 - 1:30 9:30 - 12:00 Appointme nts are available fo or other times.

-Prerequisite: a grade of C or better in Math 1314
+Prerequisite: a grade of C or better in Math 1314 and Math 1350

-Course Description: Topics include concepts of sets, functions, numeration systems, number theory, and properties of the natural numbers, integers, rational, and real number systems with an emphasis on problem solving and critical thinking.
+Course Description: Topics include concepts of geometry, probability, and statistics, as well as applications of the algebraic properties of real numbers to concepts of measurement with an emphasis on problem solving and critical thinking.

-Purpose: Math 1350 is designed to provide the prospective elementary/junior high school teacher with some background in elementary analysis.
+Purpose: Math 1351 is designed to provide the prospective elementary/junior high school teacher with some background in geometry, probability, and statistics.
 This course is a requirement for the Associate of Arts in Teaching (AAT) degree.